JunfeiWU/JunfeiWu.github.io/index.md

 I hold both a Bachelor's and a Master's degree in Physical Geography from Lanzhou University, where I studied under the supervision of *[Prof. Tandong Yao](http://tdyao.itpcas.ac.cn/)*.

-My research primarily focuses on climate change, avalanche formation, and snow-depth retrieval using remote sensing techniques.
+My academic background centers on hydrological modeling and snow-depth retrieval using remote sensing techniques.

-After graduating in 2022, I worked as a Data Product Manager at DiDi Global, China’s leading ride-hailing platform.
-In this role, I was responsible for designing and optimizing a big data ETL (extraction, transformation, and loading) software, leveraging customer behavior datasets.
+After graduating in 2022, I joined DiDi Global, China’s leading ride-hailing platform, as a Data Product Manager.
+In this role, I was responsible for designing and optimizing a large-scale ETL (Extract, Transform, Load) platform, and working extensively with quantitative methods.

-However, after two years, I realized that my true passion lies in academic research.
-As a result, I resigned from my position in November 2024 to pursue a Ph.D. program and further advance my academic and research aspirations.
+However, after two years in industry, I realized that my true passion lies in academic research.
+I resigned from my position in November 2024 to pursue a Ph.D., with the goal of deepening my expertise and contributing to cutting-edge research in remote sensing or related fields where I can realize my full potential.

-For any further inquiries or information, please feel free to contact me at wujunfei5945@gmail.com.
+I am currently seeking a Ph.D. position.
+If you find my background aligns with your team, please feel free to reach out to me at wujunfei5945@gmail.com.
+I’d be delighted to connect and discuss potential opportunities.

 ---